praxis/praxis-site/docs/reference/design/endpoints.md

 This would result in the `:show` action responding to the following path `/blogs/:blog_id/posts/:id`, due to the canonical path of the `Blogs` resource being `/blogs/:id`.

-To achieve a custom parent parameter we could have used: `parent Blogs, :id => :parent_id` instead, which would have resulted in the following path: `/blogs/:parent_id/posts/:id`.
+To achieve a custom parent parameter we can change `parent Blogs` to `parent Blogs, :id => :parent_id`.
+This results in the following path: `/blogs/:parent_id/posts/:id`.

 ## Action Defaults